 Production from Pilot

-Production from the Pilot heavy oil development project is expected to begin in 2025 and is forecast to peak in 2027, to approximately 40,485 bpd of crude oil and condensate.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2040.
+Production from the Pilot heavy oil development project is expected to begin in 2025 and is forecast to peak in 2027, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2040.

 Contractors involved in the Pilot heavy oil field